Best Hardwood Floor Polishes in 2023

 It’s safe to use around your children and pets, and you don’t need to keep them out the way for too long.
 You can walk on it again after about an hour and enjoy the beautiful shine.

-Additional Specs
+Technical Specs

 Coverage Area 500 sq. ft

-• Reviewers love that you can use this on non-wood surfaces and
+• Versatile to use on non-wood surfaces

 You don’t need to break the bank to look after your wood floors, as this Zep polish proves.
 It’s affordable while still providing a glossy protective layer for areas of heavy traffic.